vibe-d/vibe.d/README.md

 ---------------------------

  - Just install DMD using the installer on <http://dlang.org/download.html>
+ - And get the latest [DUB release](http://code.dlang.org/download)

 ### Note for building on Win64

-There are currently no 64-bit Windows binaries of libevent included, so you'll either need to build those yourself, or you can switch to the "win32" event driver by inserting `"subConfigurations": {"vibe-d": "win32"}` into the package description of your project.
+There are currently no 64-bit Windows binaries of libevent included, so you'll either need to build those yourself, or you can switch to the "win32" event driver by inserting `"subConfigurations": {"vibe-d": "win32"}` into the dub.json file of your project.

 Additional setup on Mac using brew